 In 2006 a bar opened by the name of Plan B, and that was one of the turning points in the regeneration of the historical center of Porto, which is now a major hub for some of the best bars in Porto and nightlife.

-You can buy a cocktail from the Royal Cocktail Club in the Baixa Area at Rua da Fabrica #105 and enjoy drinking it outside on the corner.
+You can buy a cocktail or a glass of Porto wine from the Royal Cocktail Club in the Baixa Area at Rua da Fabrica #105 and enjoy drinking it outside on the corner.

 We wandered down the Galeria de Paris street which is synonymous with bars and nightclubs in Porto where you can grab a beer and wander up and down the street.